placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 servo 0 1000 2000 1500 100 8
 ```

-this maps LED_STRIP pad resource to the first servo. mode value 2000 on the channel sets LED_STRIP pad to HIGH (3.3V). this will tell the video channel switcher to switch to VIDEO2 (runcam). the other state is LOW, which means the fpv camera will be connected to the FC by default.
+this maps LED_STRIP pad resource to the first servo. servo0 is activated with AUX5 (`8` here, count from 1 with 1-4 being the stick axes, 5 being AUX1 and so on). mode value 2000 on the CH10 (toggle on the radio) sets LED_STRIP pad to HIGH (3.3V). this will tell the video channel switcher to switch to VIDEO2 (runcam). the other state is LOW, which means the fpv camera (VIDEO1) will be connected to the FC by default.

 -  HGLRC Zeus nano 350mw [vtxtable](https://www.rotorama.cz/cms/assets/docs/d0c22322f24f3bf72e2e66bab648f238/13272-1/zeus-nano-350mw-vtx.json).